Ttong2020/Flight-Simulator/README.md

 Project's Title:
 - 777-300ER Flight Simulator using Python

-Why I programmed the flight simulator:
+Why I programmed the flight simulator and what I learnt through this flight simulator:
-- I want to deepen my understanding of the four basic principles of flight (lift, weight, thrust, drag).
+- I want to deepen my understanding of the four principles of flight (lift, weight, thrust, drag).
+- I developed an understanding how all four principles of flight and angle of attack interact, and how reduced airspeed reduces climb performance and stall margins.
+- I also understand how iterative testing, where I tested every new function made, can reduce the complexity of debugging when a problem is found.

 Project Description:
 - I use aerodynamic equations and joystick inputs (may use keyboard & mouse instead) to model aircraft behaviour across three primary control surfaces.